Canon EOS R1 Review

 • Volleyball (spike, toss, receive, serve)

-That list is a good start, and it seems reasonable to expect it to grow.
+That list is a good start, and it seems reasonable to expect more sports to be featured.

 The EOS R1's Dual Pixel CMOS AF system features Spot AF (AF can be selected from all 4897 available positions for stills, 4067 for Movies), 1-point AF, AF point Expansion 4 points (up, down, left, right), AF point Expansion surrounding (all surrounding points), Flexible Zone AF 1-3, Whole Area AF (entire focusing area with 1053 maximum focusing zones), and Whole area tracking OFF (Spot AF, 1-point AF, Expand AF area: Above/below/left/right, Expand AF area: Around).
 Note that, when enabled, subject tracking in Servo AF mode will take over the AF point selection once the subject is established.
 Turn off tracking to lock AF to the selected point or area.